simplesamlphp/simplesamlphp-module-oidc/CONFORMANCE_TEST.md

 ## Deploy SSP OIDC Image

 The docker image created in the README.md is designed to be used for running the conformance tests.
-It contains an sqlite database pre-populated with data that can be used for these tests.
+It contains a sqlite database pre-populated with data that can be used for these tests.
 Build and run the image somewhere.

 ## Register and Create Conformance Tests

 Visit https://openid.net/certification/instructions/
 You can use the `json` deployment configurations under `conformance-tests` to configure your cloud instances.
 Update your `discoveryUrl` to reflect the location you deployed SSP.
 You may also need to adjust `alias` since that is used in all client redirect URIs and may conflict with existing test suites.